 Nearly all modern electronic products have benefitted from flexible and rigid-flex circuit technology.
 Today, electronic equipment typically uses flexible circuitry for applications that must process critical signals, need to perform flawlessly in extreme environments, enable national defense, manage heat and power distribution, reduce automobile accidents and more, and do so through increasingly miniaturized designs.

 Advanced flexible circuit material options and customized flexible circuit design deliver unprecedented benefits to various sectors.
-For instance, anti-lock brake systems and engine maintenance units in vehicles are now increasingly replacing traditional wiring harness with polyimide-based circuits.
-Not only do these circuits save on weight and cost, they can easily withstand under-the-hood environments as well.
+For instance, anti-lock brake systems and engine maintenance units in vehicles are now increasingly replacing traditional wiring harnesses with polyimide-based circuits.
+Not only do these circuits save on weight and cost, but they can easily withstand under-the-hood environments as well.
 Other examples include:

 Although the concept of flexible circuitry is not new, as early researchers had patents issued in 1903, the defense and aerospace industry developments in the 1950s triggered the momentum of using flexible printed circuits as a replacement for wiring bundles.
 This led to a vast expansion of the use of flex PCBs across consumer and industrial electronic sectors.
 Beyond the 1990s, the growth of flex solutions took off with technical advancements, the demand for replacement of rigid boards, and the shrinking of wiring design footprints, including space constraints.

 The market for flexible circuits opened further with the use of all-polyimide circuitry as the base for environments where temperatures exceeded 200°C, such as under the hood of an automobile.
 Even space exploration is making use of flex circuits with NASA using them in Mars explorations, where flexible circuitry components facilitated capturing panoramic views of the surface of Mars, and the search for water there.